guilherme-ferraz1/guilherme-ferraz1/README.md

 I'm a 21 years old developer from Brazil.

-I love to create beautiful and useful projects.

 Currently I'm working as a mobile developer mainly using React native, GraphQL and Typescript.

 Any doubt or suggestion you can reach me on: